 Instruction and practice in writing varieties of expository prose.
-Students with credit in ENG 101 may not earn credit for this course.
 (Fall, Spring)

 101S.
 College Writing Workshop 1 credit hour.
 Recitation: 1.
 Laboratory: 0.
 Alternative Mode: 0.

 Optional auxiliary instruction and practice in developing basic college-level writing skills to be taken concurrently with WRI 101.
 Course restricted to freshman and sophomore level students, or by departmental permission.
 Students with credit in ENG 100 or WRI 100 may not earn credit for this course.
 (Fall, Spring as needed)